xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 ![Fig 8]({{site.baseurl}}/attachments/coupons.png)

-{% note info %} If a non-member uses a membership coupon at checkout a cart will display an error "Sorry, the coupon you entered is not valid for your membership level.
-Contact the administrator"{% endnote %}
+{% note info %}
+If a non-member uses a membership coupon at checkout a cart will display an error "Sorry, the coupon you entered is not valid for your membership level.
+Contact the administrator"
+{% endnote %}

 **Special Offers** for memberships can be set up using the [Special Offers: Buy X Get Y](https://market.x-cart.com/addons/buy-x-get-y.html "Promote Sales with User Memberships") and [Special Offers: Spend X Get Y](https://market.x-cart.com/addons/spend-x-get-y.html "Promote Sales with User Memberships") modules.
 Using these modules you'll be able to grant your membership users and not only them with such offers like:
 - buy N items from specified categories to get a discount on M of them (the cheapest ones);
 - spend a particular amount in specified categories to get a discount on M of the items bought from these categories (the cheapest ones).

-{% note info %} Set the discount to 100%, and customers will get the items for free. {% endnote %}
+{% note info %}
+Set the discount to 100%, and customers will get the items for free.
+{% endnote %}

 To configure the offers you'll need to have the modules installed first as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
 Once installed the features will become available in the 'Discounts: Special Offers' section of your admin back-end (Figure 9).